splunk/public-o11y-docs/gdi/get-data-in/application/zero-code-overview.rst

       - Instruments only back-end applications, for example, Python, Java, and Node.js applications.
       - Collects telemetry data from third-party services such as databases and web servers.
     * - Languages instrumented
       - Agents are language-specific.
-For example, the NodeJS agent only instruments NodeJS applications.
+For example, the Node.js agent only instruments Node.js applications.
 Zero-code instrumentation supports applications written in Java, Node.js, .NET, Go, Python, Ruby, and PHP.
-      - Automatic discovery itself does not instrument language runtimes, but can be used to deploy zero-code instrumentation for applications written in Java, Node.JS, and .NET.
+      - Automatic discovery itself does not instrument language runtimes, but can be used to deploy zero-code instrumentation for applications written in Java, Node.js, and .NET.

 .. _code-based-info: